 Scaling online for 2021 and beyond

 In 2020, consumers were pushed to look for everything online, from fashion and luxury items to food, pet supplies, home goods, and more.
 With the welcome availability of vaccines, we are starting to see light at the end of the tunnel, but the shift in consumer behavior towards buying more online will remain.
-Consumers have become accustomed to the convenience of getting things delivered to them, as well as to hybrid buying options like curbside pickup.
+In the new customer journey, shoppers have become used to the convenience of getting things delivered to them, as well as to hybrid buying options like curbside pickup.

 On the advertiser side, the pandemic also brought a harsh realization about the urgency for businesses to scale their online presence.
 Already, many companies have changed so much within a year — changes which otherwise might have taken them four to five years.
 As competition grows to win customers online, companies that continue to invest more in digital marketing and in optimizing their ecommerce operations are setting themselves up for longterm growth and success.